mrbusche/backseatfan.com/_posts/2010-08-10-brian-cushing-blames-medical-condition-on-positive-substance-test.md

   <blockquote>
     <p>
-      &#8220;I think that's the final diagnosis we came up with,&#8221; he said, &#8220;and a lot of doctors have supported why this has happened.&#8221;
+      "I think that's the final diagnosis we came up with," he said, "and a lot of doctors have supported why this has happened."
     </p>
   </blockquote>

   <p>
-    Cushing said months of tests show that he had a &#8220;unique&#8221; medical condition that led to the positive test.
+    Cushing said months of tests show that he had a "unique" medical condition that led to the positive test.
   </p>

   <blockquote>
     <p>
-      &#8220;Every individual is genetically different,&#8221; he said. &#8220;I had a unique situation where something like this occurred and we have the science to back it up.
+      "Every individual is genetically different," he said.
+"I had a unique situation where something like this occurred and we have the science to back it up.
 It's taken months.
 It's really beyond what we ever thought and it's beyond the regular medical doctor.
     </p>

     <p>
-      &#8220;We've gone in depth, and there has been a lot of money spent on the research,&#8221; he said. &#8220;There have been a lot of interesting results that I think can help us.&#8221;
+      "We've gone in depth, and there has been a lot of money spent on the research," he said.
+"There have been a lot of interesting results that I think can help us."
     </p>
   </blockquote>